 The Mystery of the Seawas Bram Stoker's seventh novel.
 The novel is an adventure romance with supernatural elements.
 It was first published in the US in 1902 by Doubleday, Page & Co., New York.
 The book itself is a 489 page hardcover with an olive green cloth cover stamped on the spine and front panel in dark green and gold.
 The Mystery of the Sea was first published in the UK in 1902 by William Heinemann, London.
 This edition is a 498 page (plus 32 pages of advertisements) hardcover with a dark green cloth cover stamped on the spine and front panel in gold and light green.
-In 1903 Heinemann also produced a 498 page Heinemann's Colonial Library edition (No. 243) of this book.
+In the same year, this book was also published by Heinemann as a part of their Heinemann's Colonial Library series (No. 243).
+This edition is a 498 page hardcover with a decorated cloth cover .

 First edition book cover